-Over the past twenty years Philippe Chancel’s photography has explored the complex, shifting and fertile territory where art, documentaries and journalism meet.
+Over the past twenty five years Philippe Chancel’s photography has explored the complex, shifting and fertile territory where art, documentaries and journalism meet.
 His is a constantly evolving project, focusing on the status of images when they are confronted with what constitutes “images” in the contemporary world.

 Born in 1959, Philippe Chancel now works and lives in Paris.
 He was introduced to photography at a very young age, took an economics degree at the University of Paris (Nanterre) followed by a post-graduate diploma in journalism at the Cfpj in Paris.